JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 * UtilityAIPointGrid3DSearchSpace

 The search space nodes need to have the `UtilityAISearchCriteria` nodes as their children.
-For performance, when adding the search criteria add the **filtering** criteria first if possible to reduce the number of nodes as early as possible.
-After those, add the score-based criteria to filter and rank the remaining nodes.

 When the query finishes, the search spaces emit the `query_completed`-signal.
 The search spaces fill in a TypedArray `_query_results` and a PackedFloat64Array `_query_result_scores`.
 These are sorted by the score in a descending order.
 This means that the first node in the `_query_results` array is also the one with the highest score.

 The `execute_query()` method average runtime and other metrics (see below) are available for debugging and finetuning your queries.

 Each search space can be run by itself, by calling its `execute_query()` method until it returns true (completed), or by using the `NodeQuerySystem`-singleton.
 If the singleton is used, you should not use the `execute_query()` method at all, but simply post the query using `NodeQuerySystem.post_query()`-method instead.
+The NodeQuerySystem singleton is the recommended way of executing the queries for search spaces, as it allows the use of time budgeting.

 #### Shared properties